hpcleuven/iRODS-local-admin-training/08_PRC_Handson_User-Training.md

 These command will activate a temporary token for a period of 7 days.
 After the 7 days have passed you will need to reactivate your access by re-executing the command again.

-To do the exercises, make pythonscripts by using your favorite editor (vi, nano,...) and execute them with python <filename>.
+To do the exercises, make pythonscripts by using your favourite editor (vi, nano,...) and execute them with python <filename>.
 Alternatively, you can open the python interpreter and work interactively.
+(The python interpreter is not installed by default, so you will need to install it usinmg pip): e.g: pip install --user ipython)

 ###  Working with collections and data objects